qmk/qmk_firmware/docs/faq_build.md

 - https://www.obdev.at/products/vusb/license.html
 - https://www.mcselec.com/index.php?page=shop.product_details&flypage=shop.flypage&product_id=92&option=com_phpshop&Itemid=1

+There are several sites that allow you to request a unique [USB-IF](https://www.usb.org/) VID:PID for your _open-source_ hardware projects.
+Some of these use VID's that have been donated, or VID's from out of business vendors.
+They allow you to use their VID, and you select your own PID.
+Using USB-IF unique VID:PID is not required, and is probably not needed for personal use.
-Open-source hardware projects can request a unique [USB-IF](https://www.usb.org/) recognized USB VID:PID by submitting a pull request to [pid.codes](https://pid.codes/).
+- [pid.codes](https://pid.codes/): Apply by submitting a pull request.
 Pid.codes will all alwyas use `0x1209` for the VID.
-A unique PID is selected when submitting a pull request to pid.codes.
-Using pid.codes for your VID:PID is not required, and is probably not needed for personal use.
+- [Openmoko.org](https://wiki.openmoko.org/wiki/USB_Product_IDs): Apply through email.
+Currently has two VID's, `0x1d50` and `0x1457`.
+- [https://microchip.my.site.com/](https://microchip.my.site.com/s/article/How-to-use-a-USB-VID-and-PID-from-the-USB-sub-licensing-program): Apply through an online form.

 ### I just flashed my keyboard and it does nothing/keypresses don't register - it's also ARM (rev6 planck, clueboard 60, hs60v2, etc...)
 (Feb 2019)
 Due to how EEPROM works on ARM based chips, saved settings may no longer be valid.
 This affects the default layers, and *may*, under certain circumstances we are still figuring out, make the keyboard unusable.
 Resetting the EEPROM will correct this.